Russia’s New Docking Module Arrives at Station

-Category: Space Hits: 4Russia’s new Prichal docking module arrives at the station providing additional docking ports and fuel transfer capabilities.
+Category: Space Hits: 9Russia’s new Prichal docking module arrives at the station providing additional docking ports and fuel transfer capabilities.

 The five-ton Prichal docking module arrived at the International Space Station at 10:19 a.m.
 EST, propelled by a modified Russian Progress propulsion compartment.
 They docked to the Nauka module on the Earth-facing side of the Russian segment two days after lifting off from the Baikonur Cosmodrome in Kazakhstan Wednesday, Nov.
 24 at 8:06 a.m.
 EST (6:06 p.m.
 Baikonur time).
 The spacecraft were flying about 260 miles over Ukraine at the time of docking.